navyyshukla/ML-for-NextGen-Wireless-Networks/README.md

 This repository contains the research paper and associated materials for the project titled: "Machine Learning-Based Resource Allocation and Offloading Strategies for Next-Generation Satellite-Terrestrial and IRS-Assisted Networks".

-This research was conducted in collaboration with the EEE Department at BITS Pilani, Goa Campus.
-The project proposes a Deep Reinforcement Learning (DRL) framework to optimize resource allocation and task offloading in a complex, hybrid wireless network.

 ---

 ## 📄 Project Summary